 All text copyright Vangelista di Antonio Dellaluna, except

-free and are presented as research aids only.
+Images are presented here only as research aids.